Andrew Halliday Douglas: Life

 He was born at 5 Charlotte Street (off Charlotte Square) in Edinburgh on 17 March 1819 the son of William Douglas WS and Anna Brown.
 He studied Medicine at Edinburgh University graduating in 1840.

+In 1844 he was elected a member of the Harveian Society of Edinburgh and served as President in 1866.

 In 1848 he became a Senior Physician at the Edinburgh Royal Infirmary.
 In 1858 he became Medical Officer to the Post Office.

 In 1869 he was elected President of the Royal College of Physicians of Edinburgh in succession to Dr John Moir, his father-in-law.

 At this time he lived at 26 India Street in Edinburgh's Second New Town.

 He retired in 1893 due to health problems but some winters spent in the south of France improved him.

 He had a stroke in December 1907 and was again in poor health thereafter.
 He died of a cerebral thrombosis at home in Edinburgh on 10 March 1908.
 He is buried in Dean Cemetery with his family.
 The grave is marked by a large but simple monument and stands in the south-east section.